Model Jessica Wilde Flaunts Incredible Physique In Racy Cut-Out Lace Bra

 Over 8,400 fans hit the “like” button in the first hour after the post was uploaded.

-Jessica posed standing, and the camera captured her from the waist up.
+Jessica stood up as the camera captured her from the waist up.
 She thrust her hips to one side, threw her head back, and placed her right hand against her hair.
 She closed her eyes and let her lips part seductively.
 The position resembled that of a classic pin-up girl.

 Bright light spilled over Jessica from above, beautifully accentuating her curvaceous breasts and taut abdominal muscles.
 The outside corners of the image were shadowed with an oval vignette filter, which further accentuated the spotlight effect and placed all of the focus on the model.